iturdikulov/notes/set.md

 So main set feature is that it can store ==only unique values==. <!--SR:!2024-09-13,17,259-->

 Basic uses of set is membership testing and eliminating ==duplicate== entries.
-Set objects also support (at least in [[research/Python|Python]]) mathematical operations like union, intersection, difference, and symmetric difference. <!--SR:!2024-10-12,28,239-->
+Set objects also support (at least in [[Python]]) mathematical operations like union, intersection, difference, and symmetric difference. <!--SR:!2024-10-12,28,239-->

 Set seems so similar (especially array-based set) to the [[array]] but operations performed on the set are different, mainly on